Intelligence at the Edge of Chaos: Discussion

-\paragraph{Complex Solutions for Irreducible Systems} Our findings demonstrate that large models are capable of learning complex, non-trivial solutions even when simpler, more trivial ones are available, likely because they are overparametrized.
-For lower-complexity ECA rules, the models often adopt a trivial solution, focusing only on the current state since no history is needed.
-However, when exposed to more complex rules, models tend to leverage prior states, as indicated by the attention patterns in Figure~\ref{fig:avg_attn_last_10}.
+Our findings demonstrate that large models are capable of learning complex, non-trivial solutions even when simpler, more trivial ones are available, likely because they are overparametrized.
+For ECA rules generating lower-complexity data, the models often adopt a trivial solution, focusing only on the current state since no history is needed.
+However, when exposed to more complex data, models tend to leverage prior states, as indicated by the attention patterns in Figure~\ref{fig:avg_attn_last_10}.
 Despite the memoryless nature of ECA systems, overparameterized models explore a broader search space, and solutions that integrate historical information may be more robust.
 We hypothesize that by learning to incorporate past states, the model develops generalizable logic that can be reused across tasks.
 In contrast, a model relying solely on a trivial, state-specific rule would struggle to transfer its knowledge to more complex downstream tasks.
 Thus, the ability to learn from past states may be key to the model’s success in adapting to diverse problems.

 Certain ECA rules, such as Rule 110, are known to be computationally \emph{irreducible}, meaning their behavior cannot be predicted without directly computing each step \citep{wolfram1997new}.
 However, some studies suggest that even in these systems, partial predictability can be achieved under certain conditions \citep{israeli2004computational}.
 This implies that models learning more complex, non-trivial solutions can actually outperform simpler, irreducible approaches by leveraging approximate but efficient predictions.
 Rather than directly calculating each state, models can explore patterns and generalize from past states, potentially leading to solutions that are not only more robust across tasks but also more efficient than the irreducible solution.